About Tanya George

 Tanya George was born and raised in St Kilda, Melbourne’s ever-evolving arts and entertainment hub, and it shows; her evolutionary electro-pop takes the genre to innovative new heights.
 Whether performing acapella with a vocal looper or surrounded by her dedicated band, she’s astounded countless audiences with her 4.5 octave vocal range.

 As a regular on the Australian festival circuit, Tanya has performed on a diverse range of stages including St Kilda Festival, Melbourne International Jazz Festival, Womadelaide, and Queenscliff Music Festival, where she won the 2018 QMF busking competition.
 Earning her stripes as a sensation in the Bourke St busking scene, Tanya has crafted and refined the art of combining elements of soul, jazz and pop, and delivers excellence through her unique and dynamic vocal looping setup.

-After releasing her first solo EP Sonder (2018, produced by Tommy Spender) with a sold-out launch at Revolver Melbourne, Tanya is gearing up to release her second solo EP Normality (2020), produced by the formidable Jimmy Alexander (Awaken I Am).
-The first single Writing Machine, released October 31st, 2019, raced to Number 1 on the Triple J Unearthed charts and guaranteed her a sell-out show at Horse Bazaar.
+Tanya released her first solo EP Sonder (2018, produced by Tommy Spender) with a sold-out launch at Revolver Melbourne.
+Her sophomore EP Normality (2020) produced by the formidable Jimmy Alexander (Awaken I Am) is out now.

 Tanya’s fresh, eclectic sound and her thirst and drive for an explosive career has gained her recognition by artist Herbie Hancock, artist/producer Don Was, and many others: